 You may shower 5 days after surgery.

-Do not wash directly over the incision.
+Do not scrub the incision.
 Wash around the incision gently with soap and water and then let air dry.
+Let the water run over the incision but do not point water directly at the incision.
+After showering, look at incision for any signs of irritation/infection, including redness, open areas, and drainage.

-Do not use any creams, lotions, ointments, or alcohol near or on the incision.
+Do not use any creams, lotions, ointments, or alcohol near or on the incision until your first postop visit.
+Follow directions after the first post-op visit.

 It is common to have constipation after surgery.
-It can be caused by the surgery, narcotic pain medicine, decreased activity level, and a change in your diet.
+It can be caused by the surgery, narcotic pain medicine, decreased activity, and a change in your diet.
 Please see Health Facts for You #4843: Constipation from Opioids (Narcotics).

 Return to Work